sheyman/docs-barbican/api-docs/getting-started/examples/store-a-secret.rst

       without specifying the secret payload and then submitting a subsequent **PUT** request with the payload.
 This storage mode enables you to upload a a binary file to Cloud Keep directly for encrypted storage.
-For more information, read Two-step call flow for binary secrets.
+For more information, read :ref:`gsg-two-step-secret-creation`.